InVarFinance/InVaria2222/README.md

 3. Mint your Amwaj20 NFT(s) and visit the [Dashbaord](https://app.invar.finance/dashboard) to stake your Amwaj20 NFT(s).
 After the stake is successful, you will start to calculate the stable 12% APR interest income calculated in seconds.
 > - Interest calculation is only during the staking period.
 > - The lock-up period is one year after the staking.
+> - After the lock-up period, Amwaj20 NFT(s) can be burned to redeem the principal and interest.